BradleyCulley/bradleyculley.github.io/_posts/2024-11-10-seven-weeks-in-wheeling.md

 </p>

 <p>
-    In Wheeling, I worked remotely, took long walks down the downtown streets and riverfront paths, and visited a buddy in Pittsburgh a few times.
+    In Wheeling, I worked remotely, took long walks through the downtown and along the river, and visited a buddy in Pittsburgh a few times.
 </p>

 <p>